CodyFHPearson/2019-2023-PIT-Gender-Analysis/readme.md

  ![](https://github.com/CodyFHPearson/2019-2023-PIT-Gender-Analysis/blob/master/non_binary_transgender_growth.png)

-In the above two bar charts we see the growth of non-binary and transgender homeless people compared to their population growths in California.
+In the above bar charts we see the growth of non-binary and transgender homeless people compared to their population growths.
 Although the data is limited for both graphs, we can see a large increase in growth of non-binary homeless people using shelters in comparison to the increase in population.
 For transgender homeless people the growth is more variable, yet we still see an increase in shelter usage greater than the population increase.

 # Act/Conclusions